 We are excited to announce that we will host our annual ULP Literacy Day event during the month of December.
 We would love to have students from each class participate.
 Please help your student select a poem and begin practicing now.
 The rules and judging criteria will be very helpful when helping your child memorize and recite his/her poem.
 You may want to keep this part of the letter and just return the bottom portion to school.
 Poetry Recitation Contest Rules: Child must state the title of the poem and the author’s name before beginning to recite the poem.
 Make sure to practice this way.
 Feet should be planted firmly on the ground and remain still.
 Use upper body, head, eyes, arms, and hands for emphasis and motions.
 Voice and expression are very important.
 No props or costumes allowed.
 No prose (speeches, passages from the Bible, or other books).
 No songs or lyrics.
 No pieces cut from a longer poem.
 No longer than five minutes.
 Judging Criteria Areas: Stage Presence – eye contact and body language Articulation – using a clear voice with good volume Interpretation – emphasizing words and awareness of meaning Difficulty of Piece – vocabulary and length of poem Memory and Accuracy – memorized correctly with no errors Movement of Feet – able to keep feet still

-about 15 hours ago, Ashley Basilici
+about 2 months ago, Ashley Basilici

 Literacy Day Flyer